MMRIZE/MMM-CalendarExt3/README.md

 And `event` also has `dataSet` (`data-*`) as its attributes. (e.g. data-title="...", data-start-date="...")
 You can use these attributes also.

-- `.weekGrid`, `.weekGridRow` : Defition of calendar grid.
+- `.weekGrid`, `.weekGridRow` : Definition of calendar grid.
 You can adjust the grid itself. (e.g. Shrink the width of weekends cells)

 ## Handling Events
 Each event object has this structure.